-The following deadlines apply to video programming that a distributor shows for the first time on the Internet (newly added to the distributor's inventory of Internet video programming):
+The following timeframes apply to video programming that a distributor shows for the first time on the Internet:

-- September 30, 2012: Pre-recorded video programming that is not "edited for the Internet" must be captioned on the Internet if it is shown on TV with captions on or after September 30, 2012.
+- Pre-recorded video programming that is not "edited for the Internet" must be captioned on the Internet if it is shown on TV with captions on or after Sept.
+30, 2012.
 "Edited for the Internet" means the TV version has been substantially edited.
-Examples of editing for this purpose are: deleting scenes or altering musical scores.
-Changing the number or duration of commercials is not considered "editing" for this purpose.

-- March 30, 2013: Live and near-live video programming must be captioned on the Internet if it is shown on TV with captions on or after March 30, 2013.
-Near-live video programming is defined as programming that is performed and recorded less than 24 hours before being shown on TV for the first time.
+- Live and near-live video programming (programming that is performed and recorded less than 24 hours before being shown on TV for the first time) must be captioned on the Internet if it is shown on TV with captions on or after March 30, 2013.

 - Within 45 days after the date it is shown on TV with captions on or after March 30, 2014 and before March 30, 2015;